-The scheme was executed on 8th November 2017.
-The legal form of contracts entered into for the purpose of raising, servicing and repayment of the Sukuk finance are:
+The legal form of contracts entered for the above transactions for the purpose of raising, servicing and repayment of the Sukuk finance are:

 - a.
 Purchase Agreement for sale by the Parent Company and purchase by the Company of assets for value representing the Islamic financing asset. - b.
 Lease back of these assets by the Parent Company from the Company under a Lease Agreement, Servicing Agency Agreement and Service Agreement. - c.
 Subscription Agreement. - d.
 Declaration of Trust agreement. - e.
 Purchase Undertaking agreement and Sale and Substitution agreement were executed.